-I am a theatre artist working with an interplay of performance, video, photography, extreme garments, sculptural objects and the configuration of the audience.
-As a result of a three-year NESTA Fellowship, I set in motion a series of solo pieces, collectively entitled The Divine Trilogy, that forge an intimate dialogue between the audience & the performer, the artist & the creative process, live presence & the visual art object.
-The trilogy of pieces - Trans-Acts, Almost The Same (feral rehearsals for violent acts of culture) & Aftermaths: a tear in the meat of vision - have been presented in London, Glasgow, Spain, Slovenia, Croatia, Portugal, Belgium & Italy.
+I am a theatre artist working with the interplay of performance, video projection, pinhole photography, psychological garments, sculptural objects and hybrid personae.
+As a result of a three-year NESTA Fellowship I set in motion a series of solo pieces, collectively entitled The Divine Trilogy, that forge an intimate dialogue between the audience and the performer, the artist and the creative process, live presence and the visual art object.
+The trilogy of pieces - Trans-Acts, Almost The Same (feral rehearsals for violent acts of culture) and Aftermaths: a tear in the meat of vision - have been presented in London, Glasgow, Spain, Slovenia, Croatia, Portugal, Belgium and Italy.

 In 2014, under the Ear_Eye_Gym imprint, I published ‘u’ see the image of her ‘i’, a book of my pinhole photographs created between 2004-14.

 In 2010-11, I developed a modular ensemble piece, the meta_Family, presented in Teresina and Rio de Janeiro, Brazil and Outside AiR, QMUL, London.
 In 2012 editions of the project were presented at Trouble#8 Festival, Brussels and City of Women Festival, Ljubljana.